AstunTechnology/ssdidocs/docs/privacy.rst

 is provided by the `Scottish Government <http://www.gov.scot/>`__ (the *data controller*), however, we use a third party, `Astun Technology <https://astuntechnology.com/>`__, for the hosting and management of the metadata catalogue (the *data processor*).

 This privacy notice is kept under regular review and any updates will appear on this page.
-This notice was last updated on **May 22nd, 2018**.
+This notice was last updated on **July 8th, 2020**.

 What is collected and how is it used?
 -------------------------------------